 1250 Bellflower Blvd., Long Beach, CA 90840

 This 1.3 acre garden is a living museum, designed to be a source of serenity and peace for all who visit.
 Much of the garden is modeled after traditional gardens found in Japan.
 Children will enjoy wandering around and exploring among the many plants and flowers.
 There are Koi fish in the pond, and visitors can even obtain food at the garden and feed the Koi.
 The Garden is closed each Monday and Saturday and is open Tuesday through Friday from 9:00 am to 4:00 pm, and on Sundays from 12:00 pm to 4:00 pm.
 (The Garden is also closed for all campus holidays and winter recess.)
 Admission is $5 for adults; $4 for CSULB Alumni, Seniors 65+, and Active Military Veterans; $2 for children ages 4-18; and free for children under 4 and CSULB students and staff.
+At this time, the Garden remains closed.

 The Getty Center